scrabbletank/farhome-rules/rulesdoc.md

 - When a saint dies, their soul returns to the divine weave and is absorbed by the gods.
 In most cases saints cannot be revived, and if someone does manage this difficult feat the saint loses their divine power.

 ### Powerful Beings

+#### The Moon Court

+##### Archfey of Winter
+- a giant-like woman whose domain is a forested mountain covered in snow.
+- Controls packs of Vargr that patrol her wilds
+- sees others as prey or hunters

+##### Archfey of Tradition
+- A large man with a bone deer skull covering his head
+- Domain is a fog covered forest filled with massive ancient trees
+- ensures traditions are fufilled, honors agreements and enacts punishment for those that break them

+#### Selaphra, Archfey of stars
+- a kistune woman whose domain consists of a forest of young trees with a path leading to a large, rocky, grass hill
+- Path marked with stones leads up the hill to a manor with large wooden arches.
+- Playful/trickster archfey, loves to explore the mortal realms and uses her magic to play tricks on mortals for her amusement
+- summons foxfire, can transform into a massive 9 tailed fox/wolf hybrid

+#### Earthen Spirits

+##### Mordenheim, the Slumbering Mountain
+- a massive earth golem that rarely moves, if ever.
+- Lives in the material plane in a hilly, moss covered area.
+Causes the surrounding area to always have fertile ground and rich ores
+- Rarely interacts directly.
+His power seeps into his surrounding and creates elementals and golems that act for him

+##### Dryad/Forest Mother
+- lives in the oldest forest in farhome, her tree towers over even the most ancient trees in her forest.
+- appears as a massive, 15 ft dryad woman.
+Hair covered in blooming flowers, and roots obscuring her lower half digging into the ground
+- protector of her forest, welcomes any who enter that do not intend to harm the forest, keeps the balance of its ecosystem intact.

+#### Blighted Ones

+##### Lich Queen of Carevain
+- Lich that rules over the ruined city of Carevain, now buried beneath the earth
+- Domain is filled with mindless undead, doesn't care for the undead masses, but has empowered a number of undead nobles that rule over the city
+- Cares only for the longevity of her court.
+Amuses herself by watching her court fight for power, only steps in when a nobles breaks her rules or becomes too powerful.

+##### Ceterbolg, Corpse Beast
+- A massive, sentient corpse beast.
+Lives in a small domain linked to a crypt in the material plane.
+- Motives are unknown, but will make deals with living mortals, often in exchange for his undead host not killing them
+- The deals always give power, but cause misfortune to them or people they know.

+#### Abyssal Host

+##### Devil of Contracts
+- basically a devil lawyer, gains power by forming contracts with mortals and is in turn bound by those contracts
+- travels the material plane disguised as ordinary people
+- When the contract no longer benefits him, tries to fool the other party into breaking the contract to collect their souls

+##### Demon under the Mountain
+- a demon sealed away deep underground, can't directly affect the world around it
+- appears to mortals in dreams to make deals, grants power seemingly on a whim
+- Has the power of foresight, can see a multitude of futures and ensures his pawns unwittingly serve his goals

 ## Bestiary of Monsters